GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     To save some space, only the T latest purchases will be saved in the lists, and the older events will be deleted.

-For example, after reading the following events:
+For example, after importing the following events:

     {"event_type":"purchase", "timestamp":"2017-06-13 11:33:01", "id": "1", "amount": "16.83"}
     {"event_type":"purchase", "timestamp":"2017-06-13 11:33:01", "id": "1", "amount": "59.28"}